Sam Johnson

 Placement 1 of rotation through CIty of Sydney engineering teams as part of UNSW Co-op Scholarship.Projects • Administration assistant for the Rainbow Crossing project at Taylor Square I worked with key infrastructure managers in the City and Road and Maritime Services to help deliver the Rainbow Crossing (http://bit.ly/1R9eMQt).
 The project was highly politicized and had a very short turnaround timeframe which made it an exciting project to be involved in straight out of university.
 I was involved in: a) Gathering and evaluating quotations b) Dealing with media enquiries • Quality and safety checks for small streetscape projects Site visits with supervisor engineer to a variety of different projects.
 Observation of how to build rapport with site supervisors and also how to reprimand when work is not being done to a high enough standard.
 Takeaways • Hands on exposure It was good to be seeing how things get built in reality at the start of my career as a lot of designers end up disconnected in ‘design land’. • First exposure to professional work culture Business structures, etiquette, work times and professional teamwork were all new concepts to me and I appreciate getting exposure to them early in my undergraduate degree. • Exposure to political influence on projects From a design and construction perspective, the Rainbow Crossing was a simple project.
 What made the project so complicated was the fact that the team had to consider the perspectives of all the different stakeholders that this project would impact upon (RMS, City of Sydney ratepayers, local businesses, interest groups, broader public opinion to name a few).

-Sam Johnson Education Details
+Sam Johnson education

-Frequently Asked Questions about Sam Johnson
+Frequently asked questions about Sam Johnson

 What company does Sam Johnson work for?

-Sam Johnson works for Better Streets
+Sam Johnson works for The World Bank.

 What is Sam Johnson's email address?